glotzerlab/garnett/doc/quickstart.rst

         pos_writer.write(traj_centered)

-Example use with hoomd-blue
+Example use with HOOMD-blue
 ---------------------------

 .. code-block:: python

-    # pre HOOMDv2.0
-    from hoomd_script import init
-    # post HOOMDv2.0
     from hoomd import init
+    # For versions <2.x: from hoomd_script import init

     from glotzformats.reader import PosFileReader